 This course provides the student the opportunity to discover the design, operation, and effect that single and three phase transformers have on the electrical infrastructure.
 Students will demonstrate the design characteristics and understand the importance of transformers in the delivery of electrical power to industrial, commercial, and residential customers.

-Industry ELUT 1102- Fundamentals of

-Power/Alternating Current Co-requisites: All Required

-ELUT 1104- Electrical

-Substations ELUT 1107 - Power

-Plants
+Pre-requisites: All Required ELUT 1101- Introduction to the Electrical Utility Industry ELUT 1102- Fundamentals of Power/Alternating Current Co-requisites: All Required ELUT 1104- Electrical Substations ELUT 1107 - Power Plants

 ELUT 1250 - Renewable and Alternative Power Sources